tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 The "Local Properties of Curves and Surfaces" component provides algorithms for computing various local properties on a Geom curve (in 2D or 3D space) or a surface.
 It is composed of:

-  * <i> Geom2dLProp</i> package, which allows computing Derivative and Tangent vectors (normal and curvature) of a parametric point on a 2D curve;
+  * <i> Geom2dLProp</i> module, which allows computing Derivative and Tangent vectors (normal and curvature) of a parametric point on a 2D curve;
-  * <i> GeomLProp </i> package, which provides local properties on 3D curves and surfaces
+  * <i> GeomLProp </i> module, which provides local properties on 3D curves and surfaces
-  * <i> LProp </i> package, which provides an enumeration used to characterize a particular point on a 2D curve.
+  * <i> LProp </i> module, which provides an enumeration used to characterize a particular point on a 2D curve.

 Curves are either <i> Geom_Curve </i> curves (in 3D space) or <i> Geom2d_Curve </i> curves (in the plane).
 Surfaces are <i> Geom_Surface </i> surfaces.
 The point on which local properties are calculated